Does InboxPolicy Have a Free Plan?

 ProviderFree TierEntry PriceWhat You Get

-InboxPolicyNone, by design$0.01 per call (x402, pay-per-call)Action (send, send_with_caution, review, retry_later, avoid) plus confidence score and SMTP evidence
+InboxPolicyNone, by design$0.01 per call (x402, pay-per-call)Action (send, send_with_caution, review, retry_later, avoid) plus confidence score and normalized signals

 KickboxOne-time free credits~$10.00 per 1,000Status fields plus a Sendex quality score, dashboard-first